Must-Have Guide for a Solo Female Road Trip: How To Stay Safe

 Flexibility is key.
 I’m ready to explore if I see an unexpected sign for a beautiful viewpoint or a cool mural.

-Get a reliable Rental
+Get a reliable Rental Car

 Choosing the right rental car is the first step to a successful road trip!
 If I were you, I’d choose an epic vehicle you’ve always wanted to drive or something you can’t drive at home!
-As a European, we’re used to small or mid-size cars.
-So when I rent a car in the USA, I prefer a bigger one!
-It makes me feel safer on the roads.

 The last time in Los Angeles, I drove this awesome brand-new big-ass GMC something.
 I loved that car!
-When selecting a rental, consider the type of terrain you’ll be driving on.
-If you’re sticking to highways or off-road adventures.
+When selecting a rental, consider the type of terrain you’ll be driving on if you’re sticking to highways or off-road adventures.

 Comfort is key on a long road trip, which means essential accessories, loads of snacks, and music.
 Sunglasses are a must when driving in bright conditions.
 Keeping a cooler with drinks and snacks within reach is always a good idea.